From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Potential theory estimates

 \section{Potential theory estimates}

 We collect in this section three technical results.
 In Corollary~\ref{cor-gauss}, we estimate the difference between the expected number of independent random walks exiting a ball $\B(0,n)$ at a distinguished site, whether the random walks are initially on the origin or are spread over a sphere $\B(0,r_n)$ with $r_n<n$.
-Corollary~\ref{cor-gauss} is used to bound the mean number of explorers exiting some large ball from a given site, and its proof relies on a discrete mean value property Theorem~\ref{theo-gauss}, which in turns relies on Blach\`ere's Proposition~\ref{prop-L} written in the Appendix.
-Then, Lemma~\ref{lem-alex} improves an estimate of Lawler, Bramson and Griffeath in \cite{lawler92} dealing with the exit site distribution from a sphere when the initial position is not the origin.
-Indeed, Lemma 5(b) of \cite{lawler92}, states that when $d\ge 2$, there is a positive constant $J_d$ such that for any $r>0$, $z\in \B(0,r)$, and $z^*\in \partial\B(0,r)$, we have \be{hitting-lawler} \P_z(S(H_r) = z^*) \leq \frac{J_d}{(\|z^*\|-\|z\|)^{d-1}}. \ee Thus, when $\|z^*\|-\|z\|$ is small, \reff{hitting-lawler} is useless.
-Since we need bounds on the sum of squares of $\P_z(S(H_r) = z^*)$ over $z\in \B(0,r-h)$ of order $\log(r)$ in $d=2$, and of order $1/h^{d-2}$ when $d>2$, we establish the following. \bl{lem-alex} There is a positive constant $\kappa_G$ such that, for all $r>0$, if $z\in {\mathbb B}_r$, $z^*\in\partial{\mathbb B}_r$, then \be{hitting-alex} \P_z(S(H_r) = z^*) \leq \frac{\kappa_G}{\|z-z^*\|^{d-1}}. \ee \el Finally, we prove the {\it uniform hitting property}, Proposition~\ref{prop-uniform}, for the boundary of a {\it cell}.
-Though the property is natural, the non-spherical nature of a cell, makes its proof tedious.
+Corollary~\ref{cor-gauss} is used to bound the mean number of explorers exiting some large ball from a given site, and its proof relies on a discrete mean value property Theorem~\ref{theo-gauss}, which in turns relies on Blach\`ere's Proposition~\ref{prop-L} written in the \hyperref[app]{Appendix}.
+Then, Lemma~\ref{lem-alex} improves an estimate of Lawler, Bramson and Griffeath in~\cite{lawler92}, dealing with the exit site distribution from a sphere when the initial position is not the origin.
+Indeed, Lemma 5(b) of~\cite{lawler92}, states that when $d\ge2$, there is a positive constant $J_d$ such that for any $r>0$, $z\in\B(0,r)$ and $z^*\in\partial\B(0,r)$, we have